AnnabelleMaufroy/AnnabelleMaufroy/README.md

 ___
 ## Hello everyone! 👋

-Currently learning Web Development for a future career!
+Currently searching a Web Development Job !
 I followed a Web Development course with OpenClassrooms where I built several projects — you can check them out in my repositories ✨

 Right now, I'm working on a few personal projects and others I hope to bring to life someday.